Get Rates Near You!

 How We Picked: Methodology

-MoneyRates found the best savings accounts in Utah by analyzing savings accounts at online banks, local credit unions, national banks, regional banks, and local banks across the state in cities such as Provo, Orem, and Salt Lake City.
+MoneyRates found the best savings accounts in Utah by analyzing accounts at online banks, local credit unions, national banks, regional banks, and local banks in cities such as Provo, Orem, and Salt Lake City.

-We looked at the most recent interest rates being offered on savings accounts at over 25 banks, along with accessibility, requirements for opening and maintaining an account, fees, ATM access, flexibility, availability, and ease of use of mobile banking.
+We looked at the most recent interest rates on savings accounts at over 25 banks, accessibility, requirements for opening and maintaining an account, fees, ATM access, flexibility, availability, and ease of use of mobile banking.

 The best savings accounts reflect market conditions and bank APYs at the time of our analysis.

-Banks can and do change their rates and terms on a regular basis, so you should check directly with them to see what rates and terms they currently offer.
+Banks can and do change their rates and terms regularly, so you should check directly with them to see what they currently offer.

 How to Choose a Savings Account in Utah